klaben-szabolcs-bence/computer-graphics/README.md

 # computer-graphics
-OpenGl practice and project for University of Miskolc.
+OpenGl practice and project for University.

 ## The Project
 A mini-golf demo game.
 Enjoy shooting the ball around the map, while enjoying cherry blossoms falling.